tinoryj/SGXDedup/README.md

 source /opt/intel/sgxsdk/environment
 ```

 Note that the default installation path of the SDK is the current path where the SDK package is located.
-The install program will alert you with 'Do you want to install in current directory? [yes/no]'.
+The install program will alert you with 'Do you want to install in the current directory? [yes/no]'.
 Here we enter `no` when selecting the installation path, and then give the installation path `/opt/intel` to make sure that the three software packages are installed in the same path.

-#### Example to Install SGX SSL with Ubuntu 18.04 LTS
+##### Example to Install SGX SSL with Ubuntu 18.04 LTS

 First, we follow the steps of the official tutorial to install.
 In the first step, we decompress the downloaded intel-sgx-ssl package: